• Blog

 August 5, 2025

 We’ve discovered lately that everyone loves A5 Slim notebooks - and guess what?
 We have new ones!
-These hardcover notebooks from Archer & Olive are the same size as a Traveler’s refill and other A5 Slim products that use the 4.3” x 8.25” dimensions, and feature 144 pages of thick 160 gsm paper that takes fountain pen ink extremely well, with no ghosting, feathering, or bleed-through.
+These hardcover notebooks from Archer & Olive are the same size as A5 Slim products that use the 4.3” x 8.25” dimensions, and feature 144 pages of thick 160 gsm paper that takes fountain pen ink extremely well, with no ghosting, feathering, or bleed-through.
 In the past, we’ve carried hardcover notebooks with a similar profile, and I’m excited to have found these to add to our curation.
 Archer & Olive also makes Vinyl Planner Tabs, which are sold in packs of 24 (two of each month per pack) and allow you to divide any notebook or planner into dated sections.

 We currently stock these Archer & Olive notebooks in three different covers, with two canvas and one vegan leather option.
 We may add additional sizes and colors as more become available.
 The Vinyl Planner Tabs are currently available for purchase in two different color schemes: “Storybook” and “Wonderstruck”.